Follow us @barkingandmeowingheads or tag us in your images #barkingheads

 Every pet is different and will respond differently to a new environment, this could be a brand new experience for them so its perfectly normal for your pet to experience a range of different emotions.
 Some pets will settle in immediately and adjust when others may struggle to adapt.
 Therefore, it’s important to keep as much of their routine and creature comforts the same during the first few days whilst they settle.

-Remember to pack plenty of your pets food whilst you’re away along with any of their favorite treats to keep them busy!
+Remember to pack plenty of your pets food whilst you’re away along with any of their favourite toys to keep them busy!

 Pack a bed or two along with some blankets incase it’s a little chilly in the evenings.